frontity/frontity/.changeset/forty-mayflies-joke.md

 "@frontity/connect": minor
 ---

-Migrate the internals of `@frontity/connect` to use `react-easy-state` instead of a fork.

-_This means that in the future, merging bugs from `react-easy-state` will be much easier._
+Migrate `@frontity/connect` to be a thin layer on top of `react-easy-state`.
+This means that in the future, taking advantage of the bug fixes and other improvements from `react-easy-state` will be much easier.